akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *The Goose Bride* is a reasoned, realistic representation of what a young couple might go through in the 12th century—and what any couple, in any era, must go through to build a lasting partnership.

-The story's achievement is that it does not cheat.
+The story’s achievement is that it does not cheat.
 It does not give Beatrice 21st‑century freedoms while pretending she lives in 1115.
 Instead, it finds the authentic spaces where love, choice, and mutual respect could grow within the world she actually inhabited.
 That makes the relationship feel *earned*, and that is why it resonates.

 ---